krupezevic/qa-intern/manual-tests/test-suites/updates/updatesPage.t.md

   * ==> Scheduled message is not visible

-* <b>Scheduled update is in the `sent updates` filter search after scheduled time
+* Scheduled update is in the `sent updates` filter search after scheduled time
   * Open [superphone app](https://app.superphone-stage.com/segments)
   * Insert valid Email
   * Insert valid Password
   * Click on `LOGIN` button
   * Navigate to `Updates` page
   * Click on `New Update` button
-  * In the `Compose your message` field type in some text with merge field `
+  * In the `Compose your message` field type in some text with merge field
   * On the `Recipients` section choose `All Contacts`
   * On the `Scheduled Time` section choose 1 minute in the future
   * On the `Interval` section choose `Once`